ollama/ollama-python/README.md

   - See [Ollama.com](https://ollama.com/search) for more information on the models available.

 The library connects to Ollama running on `http://localhost:11434` by default.
-You can change this address with the [custom client](https://github.com/ollama/ollama-python?tab=readme-ov-file#custom-client) or by setting the [`OLLAMA_HOST`](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-expose-ollama-on-my-network) environment variable.

 ## Install